Codelab#

 in

-//pw_async2/codelab/vending_machine.cc.
+pw_async2/codelab/vending_machine.cc.
 Following your welcome message from

 Step 1, prompt the user to insert a coin.

-To get a coin from the CoinSlot
+To wait for a coin from the CoinSlot

 , you’ll call its Pend

-was detected and that an item is being dispensed.
+that a coin was detected and that an item is being dispensed.
 Finally, return

 pw::async2::Ready()